-Prerequisite: ENGL 1313 (or its equivalent.)
+Prerequisite for ENGL 1323: ENGL 1313 (or its equivalent)

-An introduction to the principles of composition and rhetoric accomplished through the writing of expository essays and through the study both of the principles of composition and of essays which employ specific rhetorical strategies.
+An introduction to the principles of composition and rhetoric: accomplished through the writing of expository essays and through the study both of the principles of composition and of essays which employ specific rhetorical strategies.
 ENGL 1323 is a continuation of the study of composition and rhetoric introduced in ENGL 1313.
 ENGL 1323 concentrates on the writing of expository, argumentative and researched essays through the study of the principles of composition, of research, and of literary analysis.
 Students complete a research paper.
+In ENGL 1313 students will be required to complete a diagnostic essay the first week of class.
+Those who do not successfully complete the essay will be required to drop ENGL 1313 and complete ENGL 1303 with a grade of C or better before enrolling in ENGL 1313.